sanjaysikder/Download-HTML-Report-to-PDF/Download-HTML-Report-to-PDF.md

 ---

 ## 🧠 2.
-Add JavaScript to Page-Level Global Function
+Add JavaScript to Page-Level Global Variable Function

 1. Go to the page where you want the export feature.
 2. Under **Page Attributes**, scroll to **Function and Global Variable Declaration**.